MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Window Dressing

-Window dressing refers to manipulating financial documents such as ‘Profit and Loss Statements’ and ‘Balance Sheets’ for the benefit or protection of management, making the company’s financial and management situation look better than it actually is.
+Window dressing refers to the manipulation of financial documents, such as ‘Profit and Loss Statements’ and ‘Balance Sheets,’ for the benefit or protection of management, thereby presenting a more favorable and accurate picture of the company’s financial and managerial status than is actually the case.

 Overview of Fraudulent Accounting at Toshiba